Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/tutorial/basics.md

 ## Dynamic SceneScript Content

-The previous example we showed is a little basic and using SceneScript for a static text change does not really make sense.
+The previous example we showed is a little basic and using SceneScript for a static text change does not really make sense since we could just set the value directly in the editor.
 Let's introduce some dynamic text content.

 As explained initially, SceneScript is based on *ECMAScript* like many other languages, notably *JavaScript*.
 This means, we can access the current computer date and time through the `Date` class.
 This allows us to change the text of the text layer dynamically and, for example, build a working clock just like you could in JavaScript.